You may not know a lot about coﬀee,

 To complete the great coffee puzzle, you still have to consider roasts, grinds, brewing methods, water temperatures, and ratios.
 Of all these different considerations, not any one is more important than any other.
 They all must work together, or your dreams of being a coffee artiste will fall short.

 Although we’re about to go through what may seem like strict and unyielding guidelines to brewing coffee, remember, they are just guidelines, not international laws.
 Tweak them until you find your own best cup.
 Just remember to keep track of what you're doing, so once you find the elusive perfect coffee, you can recreate it time and time again.
+For more brewing insperation check out our library of various types of coffee.

 Green coffee beans are harvested and then roasted to perfection.
 Roasters use dry heat while constantly rotating the beans to make sure they are evenly charred.
 Beans can be roasted from a light brown color all the way to black, each stage of roasting changes the flavor and aroma of the beans.